CF is closed for winter break from Dec. 18 - Jan. 1. See Details

 • Lisandra Sorrento, Faculty, Health Sciences

-• Angela Martin – Faculty, Health Sciences
+• Angela Martin – Associate Dean, Nursing

 • Thomas Roomy – Non-affiliated local citizen